 9. Don't use digital zoom

 Digital zoom sucks, we all know it.
 Smartphones do not have movable lenses like high-end cameras, so pinching your screen to zoom will just magnify the middle pixels and reduce the video quality.
-Instead of messing up your beautifully framed shot with it, use your feet to zoom instead.
+Instead of messing up your beautifully framed shot, use your feet to zoom instead.
 Just keep your phone as still as possible and slowly approach your subject.
 This may take a little while to perfect, but it sure beats crappy digital zooming.
 You can also buy lens accessories for phones these days that will handle zooming much better than the software can.

 10. Be fluid with your movements